 Mineral oil is a semi-solid mixture of hydrocarbons sourced from petroleum.
 According to EWG, it may be an organ and immune system toxicant as well as a carcinogen.
 Light mineral oil can also be potentially contaminated with cancer-causing chemical polycyclic aromatic hydrocarbons (PAHs).
 Additionally, the environmental impact of using products sourced from crude oil, a non-renewable resource, is also of concern.

 These are both parabens, preservatives used to discourage the growth of microbes in personal care products.
 They’re known endocrine disruptors, which means they disrupt hormone function and are linked to an increased risk of breast cancer.
 Endocrine disruptors mimic estrogen in the body by binding to estrogen receptors on cells and wreaking havoc on the body’s organ systems, especially the reproductive system.

-Paraffin is a petrochemical (a byproduct of petroleum) and by-product of kerosene.
+Paraffin is a petrochemical (a byproduct of petroleum) and a by-product of kerosene.
 According to David Pollack, founder of Just Ask David, it traps toxins and excess oil on the body so that your skin can’t breathe properly.
 It has been shown to have trace amounts of 1,4 Dioxane, a known carcinogen.
 I’m not sure if the white was listed in the ingredients also refers to paraffin, but since they don’t specify, I will assume it is.